On SCC-recursiveness in Quantitative Argumentation: SCC-recursive Characterization of Semantics

 \subsection{Admissible Semantics}

-Since admissibility plays a basic role in argumentation semantics theory, we first characterize that admissible semantics are SCC-recursive.
-And the characterization of admissible semantics based on SCC-recursiveness is the basis of the analysis of other semantics.
-This is achieved by Proposition \ref{admissible proposition}, which requires two preliminary lemmas.
+We first establish that admissible semantics fit the decomposition schema along SCCs.
+The characterization serves as the foundation for analyzing other semantics.
+This is achieved by Theorem \ref{admissible proposition}, which requires two preliminary lemmas.